 Patron Claims Item Returned

 A patron has the option to fill out a Claims Returned form if they have returned an item but it still appears on their library account.
 A search for the item will be conducted at various stages.
 If the item is found it will be checked in and cleared from the patron’s account.
 If it cannot be found, a decision will be made whether to charge the patron or not.
-Patrons will be notified of the results of the search and of any fees they may be responsible for.
+Patrons will be notified of the results of the search and of any fees for which they may be responsible.

 The library has a fax machine available to students, faculty, and staff.
 The library will accept faxes for members of the Monmouth College community.
 All faxes received must have a cover page indicating the recipient of the fax.

 The Hewes Library Collection Development Policy details collection development objectives, selection criteria, and collection maintenance.
 The Gift Policy, which is Appendix D, outlines the acceptance of gifts to the library.